Part VI. Utilities

 24VAC30-151-300.
 General provisions governing utilities.

-Utility installations on all highway rights-of-way shall comply with the following provisions:
+Utility installations on all rights-of-way shall comply with the following provisions:

-2. Utility lines shall be located to minimize the need for later adjustments to accommodate future highway improvements and to allow servicing of the lines with minimum interference to highway traffic.
-Utility lines residing within the highway right-of-way shall conform to the type of highway and specific conditions for the highway section involved.
-Utility installations within the highway right-of-way and attachments to highway structures shall be of durable materials, designed for long service life and relatively free from the need for routine servicing and maintenance.
-All temporary attachments to highway structures must be approved by VDOT.
+2. Utility lines shall be located to minimize the need for later adjustments, to accommodate future highway improvements and transportation projects, and to allow servicing of the lines with minimum interference to traffic.
+VDOT retains the right to reject installations that do not address these factors.
+Utility facilities shall conform to the type of highway and specific conditions for the highway section involved.
+Utility facilities within the right-of-way and utility attachments to structures shall be of durable materials, designed for long service life, and be relatively free from the need for routine servicing and maintenance.
+All attachments to structures must be approved in advance by VDOT.

-5. Any conflicts with existing utility facilities shall be resolved between the permittee and the existing utility owner.
+3. Any conflicts with existing utility or other facilities shall be resolved between the permittee and the owner of the other utility or facility.

-6. Utilities shall not be attached to a bridge or other structure unless the utility owner can demonstrate that the installation and maintenance methods will not interfere with VDOT's ability to maintain the bridge or other structure, will not impact the durability and operational characteristics of the bridge or other structure, and except for installation, will not require access from a limited access highway.
+4. No utility shall be attached to a structure unless the applicant or permittee can demonstrate that the installation and maintenance of the utility will not interfere with VDOT's ability to maintain the structure, will not impact the durability and operational characteristics of the structure, and, except for installation, will not require access to the facility from a limited access highway.
 The attachment method must be approved by VDOT (see 24VAC30-151-430).

 Statutory Authority